ATpoint/sc_preprocess/README.md

 hto_3	CTTGCCGCATGTCAT
 ```

+If this file is provided then an index will be made for these files and the feature barcode fastq files will be quantified against it.
+The counts of the feature barcodes will be included to the bottom of the gene expression count tables.

-As mentioned above, the pipeline by default assumes 10x Chromium V3 libraries with totalSeqB/C feature barcodes which require barcode translation (see point 5 of "Details").
+**Note:** that the pipeline by default assumes 10x Chromium V3 libraries with totalSeqB/C feature barcodes which require barcode translation (see point 5 of the "Details" section above).
 If using any other feature barcoding type then this should be turned off by providing the `--translate_barcode false` flag to the Nextflow command line.
-### Read processing

-The read processing (=quantification, CB detection, UMI deduplication) process requires a couple of flags.
-The defaults assume 10x Chromium V3 libraries with CBs/UMIs in read1 and cDNA/features barcodes in read2. <br>
+**Quantification parameters**

 - `--r1_type`: this flag defines structure of read1 in the experiment so the position and length of the CB and UMI.
 This must consist of the two options `--bc-geometry --umi-geometry` from `alevin`.
-The defaults are:<br>
+The defaults are:
 `--bc-geometry 1[1-16] --umi-geometry 1[17-28]` and indicate that the BC is in read1 from position 1-16 and the UMI from position 17-28, so 16bp CB and 12bp UMI as in Chromium V3.
 For Chromium V2 it would be 10bp UMIs so one would use `--r1_type '--bc-geometry 1[1-16] --umi-geometry 1[17-26]'`.
 - `--r2_type`: same as above but defining the structure of read2.
 For Chromium V3 (the default) it would be:<br>
 `--r2_type '--read-geometry 2[1-91]'` meaning that the first 91bp of R2 should be used for quantification, as recommended by 10x.
 One could also use `1-end` here so `alevin` would only the entire read, e.g. in case of 150bp reads.
 We stick with the default of 91bp here fir consistency between runs as not every sequencing run may produce 150bp reads, depending on the machine and run mode.
 - `--R2_type_fb`: same as `--r2_type` but the read2 structure for feature barcode experiments.
 The defaults here assume totalSeqB feature barcoding:<br>
 `--read-geometry 2[11-25]` meaning that the feature barcodes are 15bp long and starting from at position 11.
 The original CITE-seq protocol would be `[1-15]`.
 - `--libtype`: this flag defines the [fragment library type](https://salmon.readthedocs.io/en/latest/library_type.html).
 For 10x libraries that is `ISR` meaning a stranded paired-end library.
 - `--quants_args`: this flag allows to pass further arguments to the `alevin` processing.
 This can be any of the allowed `alevin` arguments (see its manual) such as generating inferential replicates.
 Is must **not** include any of `-o -i -p` as these options are already defined internally.
 See the [Alevin manual](https://salmon.readthedocs.io/en/latest/alevin.html#using-alevin) or the help via `salmon alevin -h` for details on further options.

-As said above, the default assume 10x Chromium V3.
-If using feature barcodes the defaults go with totalSeqB/C sequences.

-### Resources

-Currently, 30GB of RAM are hardcoded as requirements for indexing and RNA quantification.
-This is necessary because we index and quantify against the expanded (spliced+unspliced) transcriptome with the entire genome as decoy.
-This works well for mouse samples.
-We did not test it for human samples yet.
-If resources are not sufficient then modify the process labels on top of the `nextflow.config` file or use a custom config file via `nextflow -c custom.config`.
-Indexing and quantification by default uses up to 6 CPUs.
-On our HPC the indexing usually takes 60-90' and the processing of a typical sample is usually completed after 2-3h.
-Note that Nextflow will use all available resources on the machine it runs this pipeline on.

-### Job Schedulers

-Any [scheduler/executor](https://www.nextflow.io/docs/latest/executor.html) that Nextflow supports can be used here.
-If the pipeline is supposed to run via `SLURM` we recommend adding the desired configuration into `configs/schedulers.config` (or any other custom Nextflow config file) and then importing that file with the `-c` option, see the [Nextflow docs](https://www.nextflow.io/docs/latest/config.html?highlight=config) for details on config files.
-The default `-profile slurm` submits a < 8h job to queue `normal`.

-### Software

-The pipeline is fully containerized via both Docker and Singularity.
-Use `-profile docker` or `profile singularity` to enable them.
-Alternatively, use `-profile conda` if none of these container engines are available, but note that containerization ensures fully identical software between runs while conda environments may differ between platforms, e.g. macOS vs Linux distros and upon release of new software versions.
-As a last option the user can compile all requires software locally, see the `environment.yml` and the module definitions in the `modules` folder for required software, but the latter is not recommended.
-Use the container engines if possible!

-### Output
+## Output

 The pipeline will produce an output folder `sc_preprocess_results` in the location from which the pipeline was launched that contains:

-- `alevinIdx`: folder with the expanded transcriptome index(`idx_gentrome`) and the feature barcode index (`idx_features`)
+- `alevin_idx`: folder with the expanded transcriptome index (`idx_gentrome`) and the feature barcode index (`idx_features`)
-- `alevinQuant`: folder with the alevin outputs (one folder per sample)
+- `alevin_quant`: folder with the alevin outputs (one folder per sample)
 - `mtx`: folder with the expression matrices as `mtx.gz` and the column and row annotations as `tsv.gz`.
 If feature barcode (FBs) libraries were present for a particular sample then the returned files will already be filtered for CBs found in both the RNA and FB experiment.
 The FB counts will be appended to the `mtx.gz` so will be the last entries in these files.
 The same goes for the `sample_feature.tsv.gz` file, where the feature barcode names will be the last entries.<br>
-- `alevinQC`: folder with the alevinQC html reports for each quantified library -- RNA and FB (if present).
+- `alevin_qc`: folder with the alevinQC html reports for each quantified library -- RNA and FB (if present).
 Note that in case of FBs this QC report will be based on the full RNA/FB experiment that has not been filtered for CBs present in both experiments.
 It is useful to judge the quality of both experiments independently.<br>
 In this folder there will also be a file `summary_cellnumbers.txt` which summarizes the number of detected cells per sample in the RNA experiment and the number of intersecting cells with the FB experiment.
 If no FBs were present for that sample NAs are returned.
 The numbers are also presented as a barplot in `summary_cellnumbers.pdf`.

-The typical files required for downstream analysis are the `sample.mtx.gz` and associated barcode/features files.
-In case of feature barcoding that file will contain the FB quantifications at the bottom of that file.
-"Gene" names are

-Depending on `--publishmode` the files in these folders are either real files or soft/hard/relative links to the Nextflow `work` directory.
-See the Nextflow docs on [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) for details.
-The default is mode `copy` so the output folder contains real files rather than links.